PaddlePaddle/models/fluid/PaddleCV/image_classification/dist_train/README.md

 ***NOTE: for best performance, we recommend using multi-process mode, see No.3.
 And together with fp16.***

+***NOTE: for nccl2 distributed mode, you must ensure each node train same number of samples, or set skip_unbalanced_data to 1 to do sync training.***

 1. simply run `python dist_train.py` to start local training with default configuratioins.
 2. for pserver mode, run `bash run_ps_mode.sh` to start 2 pservers and 2 trainers, these 2 trainers will use GPU 0 and 1 to simulate 2 workers.